 Studies in the US have found that older people fear losing their independence more than death, closely followed by the fear of moving out of home into a nursing home.
-Not only do seniors believe that it is important to remain in their own home, over half are concerned about their ability to be able to do so.
+Over half were concerned about their ability to remain in their own home.

-For anyone, at any age, changes to their cognition or physical abilities can be confronting.
-A personal alarm service with 24/7 response means that older people can remain independent at home as well as get out and about and be active in the community, yet always have the peace of mind that help from a real person is only the press of a button away.
+Changes to cognition or physical abilities can be confronting at any age.
+A personal alarm service with 24/7 response means that older people can remain independent at home as well as get out and be active in the community, yet always have the peace of mind that help from a trained response team is only the press of a button away.

 Skip to a section in our Personal Alarm Guide: